Parser Configuration Tree¶

 - using packages like

-- by directly inserting punchlet files into yoru configuration tree.
+- by directly inserting punchlet files into your configuration tree.
 You can do that only inside a tenant.
 Sharing punchlets among several tenants is dangerous and end up being error prone for your ops.

 In this example org/thales/punch is only used as an example.
 If you want to ship your own parsers or functions, use something like 'com/mycompany'.